ycvogt/epicol18/README.md

 ### **📖 About EPICOL18 WebApp**

-The Corpus of Long Eighteenth-Century Epistolary Novels (EPICOL18) lends itself well for genre-specific research questions, text-specific research questions, stylometry and author stylistic analyses.
-It may also lend itself well for historical corpus linguistic questions, but it should be considered that the spelling was modernised.
+The *Corpus of Long Eighteenth-Century Epistolary Novels* (EPICOL18) lends itself well for genre-specific research questions, text-specific research questions, stylometry and author stylistic analyses.
+This web-based corpus interface allows for an easy and user-friendly exploration of EPICOL18.
+It may also lend itself well for historical corpus linguistic questions, but it should be considered that the spelling was modernised and the text was cleaned from any meta-information (e.g. headers, front/back matter).

 ### 📜 **Corpus Structure**

-The texts for this corpus were collected from online databases and archives such as Project Gutenberg, The Oxford Text Archive, The Online Books Page at the University of Pennsylvania, Early English Books Online (EEBO), and Eighteenth Century Collections Online (ECCO).
+The texts for this corpus were collected from online databases and archives such as *Project Gutenberg*, *The Oxford Text Archive*, *The Online Books Page* at the University of Pennsylvania, *Early English Books Online* (EEBO), and *Eighteenth Century Collections Online* (ECCO).
 The texts themselves are not necessarily the originally published edition, but rather those that are available on the afore-mentioned platforms.
 What is counted here, is the original publication date of the text.

 Selection criteria: